mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 The document root is also known as the web root folder.
 MAMP PRO will automatically add an `index.php` file and a MAMP image to this location when Apache is restarted and the folder is empty.

+![MAMP](HostSaveSettings.png)

 When your host page is functioning or at any other time you can save your host settings so you can go back to them at a later date.

-![MAMP](HostSaveSettings.png)
+This serves as a backup in the case you make some server changes and discover your site is no longer accessible.

 *  **Server Name**
    The server name and port number in combination must be unique within MAMP PRO.